raindogdance/FAQ/seed.md

 That said, some hardware wallets are better than others so make sure that you never enter your seed into your computer - only enter it into the device itself.

-Another option is to generate a seed using a clean computer which is not connected to the internet.
+Another option is to generate a seed using a clean computer which is not connected to the Internet.

 ### Does the order of the words matter?
 Yes!
 The order of the words in a mnemonic seed does matter.
 You must store your mnemonic seed in such a way that the order of the words is clear and unambiguous.
 Remember - the mnemonic seed is simply an encoding of the seed which is a large number, if you get the order wrong then you will decode a different number.